dfaio/dfaio.github.io/_posts/2015-04-15-edge-connectivity-quickly.md

 We also define the *min-cut problem*: given a graph $G = (V, E)$, find a nonempty subset $S \subset V$ such that the number of edges from $S$ to $V-S$ is minimized.

-So then we have the min-cut problem solves the edge-connectivity question.
-Presenting a smallest cut means that, for any set of edges smaller than our cut, removal of that subset from $G$ preserves $G$ connectednss.
+So then we have that the min-cut problem solves the edge-connectivity question.
+Presenting a smallest cut of size $k$ means that removing any set of $l < k$ edges preserves $G$ connectednss.
 Which is precisely edge-connectivity!

 ### Our Algorithm
 Some quick python-esque pseudocode: